secondlife/action-debserver/README.md

 There are several limitations to this action.
 Notabley, it requires **dpkg-scanpackages** and **python3** to be installed.
-These should be available with Github's Ubuntu runners, but may not be of self-hosted and non-linux hosts.
+These should be available with Github's Ubuntu runners, but may not be on self-hosted and non-linux hosts.

 ## Example